Parent-teacher interviews at secondary school: what to expect

 At your child’s parent-teacher interviews you might meet with individual subject teachers.
 In the junior secondary years, this might mean that there up to 10 teachers for you to meet.

 It’s not always practical to have an appointment with every teacher, especially if you have more than one child at secondary school.
 Your child’s school report is a good guide to which teachers you should talk to.
 For example, it might show areas where your child is having trouble.
-You can also ask your child about which teachers she thinks you should meet.
+You can also ask your child about which teachers they think you should meet.

-Generally, it’s a good idea to meet with teachers of the compulsory subjects, as well as the year coordinator or home-room teacher.
+Generally, it’s a good idea to meet with teachers of compulsory subjects, as well as your child’s year coordinator or home-room teacher.
 The year coordinator or home-room teacher will have a good idea of your child’s social and emotional development.
 If you’ve got enough time, you could also talk with teachers in a couple of the electives where your child has the greatest interest or difficulties.

 With fewer subjects and teachers in the senior secondary years, it’s easier to make times with every teacher.
 In fact, this is particularly important during Years 10, 11 and 12 when your child is deciding on subjects and thinking about opportunities after school.

 Secondary school parent-teacher interviews generally focus on your child’s academic progress, outcomes and career goals.